 If splints are placed inside your nose, you must take antibiotics until they are removed.
 This helps prevent what can potentially be a life-threatening infection.
 These antibiotics should be prescribed by your doctor.
 Antibiotics may be prescribed even if nasal splints have not been placed.
 Contact your doctor if you have been told or think you have splints in your nose but have not received antibiotics.

 Nasal saline two sprays each nostril four times a day for three weeks

-Nasal decongestant (such as oxymetazoline or Afrin® spray) two sprays each nostril twice daily for three days and then as needed to control bleeding
+Nasal decongestant (such as oxymetazoline or Afrin® spray) one spray each nostril at bedtime for two days and then as needed to control bleeding

-Patients should resume most normal daytime activities if they have undergone isolated nasal surgery.
-At a minimum, patients should walk at least three times a day starting the day after surgery.
-Walking and spending more time out of bed (walking or in a chair) rather than in bed are helpful because they reduce the risks of developing pneumonia or blood clots in the legs.
-However, patients should avoid strenuous activity because it typically raises heart rate and blood pressure.
+Walking after surgery is important.
+Patients should walk at least 3 times a day starting the day after surgery.
+Walking helps prevent blood clots from forming in your legs.
+Spending more time out of bed (walking or in a chair) than in bed is helpful because your lungs fill up with air, lowering the risk of fevers and pneumonia.
+Not walking enough is a major cause of fevers after surgery, so please do remember to walk at least 3 times every day.
+Patients should avoid strenuous activity for 4 weeks following surgery because that typically raises heart rate and blood pressure.
 For this reason, it can increase swelling or cause bleeding to start.

 Dr. Kezirian likes to see his patients 1-2 weeks after surgery.
 If a postoperative appointment has not been scheduled, please contact the office at 323-442-5790 to schedule this when you return home after your surgery.